grote/seedvault-LFB/README.md

 download, authenticate, decrypt (and decompress) each chunk of the file and re-assemble the file this way.
-Once we have the original chunk, we might want to re-calculate the chunk ID to check if it is as expected.
+Once we have the original chunk, we might want to re-calculate the chunk ID to check if it is as expected to prevent an attacker from swapping chunks.
+This could also be achieved by including the chunk ID in the authenticated encryption (e.g. AEAD).
-The file will be placed into the same directory under the same name with its attributes (e.g. lastModified) restored as much as possible.
+The re-assembled file will be placed into the same directory under the same name with its attributes (e.g. lastModified) restored as much as possible.

-If a file already exists with the that name and path, we check if the file is identical to the one we want to restore and move to the next if it is indeed identical.
+If a file already exists with the that name and path, we check if the file is identical to the one we want to restore (by relying on file metadata or re-computing chunk IDs) and move to the next if it is indeed identical.
 If it is not identical, we could rely on Android's Storage Access Framework to automatically give it a `(1)` suffix when writing it to disk.